 Unfortunately, no. However, if you are experiencing difficulty with the application of your payment option, please contact us at email@example.com.

-The 1098-T form summarizes what UMUC billed you within a particular calendar year, starting from January 1 through December 31.
+The 1098-T form summarizes the amount you paid within a particular calendar year towards eligible tuition and fees, starting from January 1 through December 31.

 You can access, view, and/or print the form by visiting the Student Account Center.

 You can print a statement of account activity through the Student Account Center.
 Under My Account, select Account Activity; then, select the term you would like to view and press Ctrl+P to print.